Z33DD/python-takehome-2/README.md

-# Ethyca Code Test -- Open Source Engineer (Python)
+# Ethyca Technical Challenge -- Open Source Engineer (Python)

 ## User Story
 As a keen noughts and crosses (/tic-tac-toe) player (and aspiring champion), I need a web service that allows me to play against a computer via a REST API.
 The API must allow me to create a new game, make the next move in a game, and list all games previously played.